 After operation

-Why are we losing our voice?
+Why do we lose our voice?

 • lecturers;